Mindset by Carol Dweck

 Your view about yourself profoundly affects the way you lead your life.
 Much of who you are on a day-to-day basis comes from your mindset.
 Your mindset is the view you have of your qualities and characteristics – where they come from and whether they can change.
 These following two mindsets represent the extreme ends on either side of a spectrum.
 You can easily be somewhere in the middle and even lean one way with some areas of your life and the other way with other areas of your life.
 These areas of your life include everything, such as artistic talent, intelligence, personality, or creativity.

 1. A fixed mindset comes from the belief that your qualities are carved in stone – who you are is who you are, period.
 Characteristics such as intelligence, personality, and creativity are fixed traits, rather than something that can be developed.
-This makes you always want to prove yourself to others and focus on how others judge you.
+These traits can be easily labelled.
+This makes you always want to prove yourself to others and focus on how others judge and label you.
+You might get into the world of perfectionism.

 2. A growth mindset comes from the belief that your basic qualities are things you can cultivate through effort.
 Yes, people differ greatly – in aptitude, talents, interests, or temperaments – but everyone can change and grow through application and experience.
 The growth mindset acknowledges that your life is a “work in progress“, an ever-changing journey.
 You believe that skills can be cultivated through efforts and you will see every difficulty and challenge as an opportunity for learning, growing, and improving.